Protecting Creativity

 - Visual material: Logos, visual expression, unique shapes, art, photograph, illustration, sketch, typographic arrangement, colour, shape, movies, television, interfaces, products and games

-- Smells: You can even register a fragrance – think of Chanel No.5
+- Smells: You can register a fragrance — e.g. Chanel No.5

 - Sounds: Songs, musical scores, advertising jingles